okeeffed/cheat-sheets/COMP3520-OS/Pthread.md

 - usage must be correct in all the threads
 - one bad thread (or one programming error) can kill the whole system

-A monitor is a high-level abstraction that may provide a convenient and effective mechanism for thread synchronization.
+A `monitor` is a high-level abstraction that may provide a convenient and effective mechanism for thread synchronization.

+- local data variables are accessible only by the monitor
+- thread enters monitor by invoking one of its procedures
+- only one thread may be executing in a the monitor at a time